Updating Your Mid-Century House?

 Variations in roof styles and detailing emerged.

 Adding a gambrel roof turned the structure into a Dutch Colonial.
 Split foyer colonials inspired split-level colonials with the obligatory unfinished "recreation" room in the basement.
-These allowed as much living space as ranch-style houses (see below) without the large lots required for ranch houses.

-But, by that time the style has lost many of the elements that had originally defined it.
+But, by that time the style had lost many of the elements that had originally defined it.
 The early Georgian detailing such as the entry cornice and detailed eaves was gone as was the two-story rectangular shape.

 Split-level and split-foyer variations had so diluted the style that it was almost unrecognizable.
 In fact, whether a split-level house is termed a Colonial or a Raised Ranch is now often a matter of which label will most quickly sell the house.